 I currently work at Cerner in Kansas City as a Business Consultant.
 It took me a couple of months to find a job but that's not bad at all.
 I feel that the job market for math majors is very vast.
 Math majors are sought after because we are problem solvers, we're analytical and good with numbers.
 On top of that being that we obtained a degree in math, employers tend to believe we can easily pick up on any task assigned to us because the job will most likely not be anywhere near as hard as any math class we have taken.

-[While at UMKC, Keith presented a poster "Kansas City Gang Violence: A Mathematical Solution for a Troubling Problem" for University Research Day at the Capitol of Missouri, Jefferson City, in March 2015.
+Research Day at the Capitol of Missouri, Jefferson City, in March 2015.
 He was also part of a team that jointly presented a similar poster "Kansas City Gang Membership: Contemporary Problems, Mathematical Solutions" at the UMKC SEARCH Symposium.]